Terms & Conditions - Ready Made

 (c) the Supplier shall store the Goods, at the risk and expense of the Customer, until delivery takes place, and charge the Customer for all related costs and expenses (including insurance, storage and redelivery costs).

-(a) the Customer gives notice in writing to the Supplier during the warranty period within a reasonable time of discovery that some or all of the Goods do not comply with the warranty set out in clause 15.1 and in the case of damage in transit by the carrier, within 3 days of the date when the Goods would in the ordinary course of events have been received;
+(a) you give us notice in writing during the warranty period within a reasonable time of discovery that a Good does not comply with the warranty set out in clause 15.4 and in the case of damage in transit by the carrier, within 3 days of the date when the Goods would in the ordinary course of events have been received;

-15.4 The Supplier shall, at its discretion, repair or replace the defective Goods (or defective part), with the same or a suitable similar product or refund the price of such Goods at the pro rata rate paid by the Customer and the Supplier shall have no further liability to the Customer in respect of such Goods..
+(c) you return such Goods to us at your cost, we shall, at our option, repair or replace the defective Goods with the same or a suitable similar Goods or refund the price of such Goods at the pro rata rate paid by the Customer and the Supplier shall have no further liability to the Customer in respect of such Goods.

-15.5 The Supplier shall not be liable for Goods' failure to comply with the warranty set out in clause 15.1 in any of the following events:
+15.6 We will not be liable for a Goods’ failure to comply with the warranty in clause 15.4 if:

-(a) the Customer makes any further use of such Goods after giving notice in accordance with clause 15.2;
+(a) you make any further use of such Goods after giving a notice in accordance with clause 15.5(a);

-(c) the defect arises because the Customer failed to follow the Supplier's oral or written instructions as to the storage, commissioning, installation, use and maintenance of the Goods or (if there are none) good trade practice regarding the same;
+(b) the defect arises because you failed to follow our oral or written instructions as to the storage, installation, commissioning, use or maintenance of the Goods or (if there are none) good trade practice;

 15.7 The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 are, to the fullest extent permitted by law, excluded from the Contract.

-15.8 These Conditions shall apply to any repaired or replacement Goods supplied by the Supplier.
+15.9 These terms shall apply to any repaired or replacement Goods supplied by us.

 16.1 The risk in the Goods shall pass to the Customer on completion of delivery.